-- Exposure Mode = Timed: Exposure time can be controlled with the Exposure Time parameter. - Exposure Mode = Trigger Width: When you set the Timer Trigger Activation parameter to Rising/Falling Edge, the exposure time is controlled with the Timer Duration parameter.
-When you set the Timer Trigger Activation parameter to Level High/Low, the exposure time can be controlled by manipulating the external trigger signal.
+- Exposure Mode = Timed: Exposure time can be controlled with the Exposure Time parameter. - Exposure Mode = Trigger Width: When you set the Timer Trigger Activation parameter to parameter to Level High/Low, the exposure time can be controlled by manipulating the external trigger signal.